Tax tweaks in Budget will provide impetus for growth

-Emerging out of the pandemic and now faced with the global economy facing a slowdown, the Finance Minister has had to contend with setting in place measures to rein in the fiscal deficit, whilst focusing on growth drivers on the domestic front to fuel the economy.
-India has shown leading growth across the major global economies this fiscal and Budget 2023 presents a solid roadmap for this continued trajectory with guiding principles set around inclusive and sustained growth.
+The Budget 2023 presents a solid roadmap for India’s growth trajectory with guiding principles set around inclusive and sustained growth.

-India’s journey towards formalisation of its economy, aided by the successful implementation of GST and digitalisation of economic transactions, has been a major contributing factor to the increase in tax buoyancy — both indirect tax and GST collections.
+Formalisation of the economy, implementation of GST and digitalisation, have been major drivers of tax buoyancy — both indirect tax and GST collections.

 Personal income tax